jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_databases.md

 ### Fragmented Indexes page
-Use the Fragmented Indexes grid to assess the fragmentation of index files on the SQL Server.
+Use the Fragmented Indexes grid to assess the fragmentation of index partitions on the SQL Server.

 #### Data collection
 The data for this grid is collected once a day and stored in the Playback Database.